asharjahangir/php-surveyhub/README.md

 # PHP SurveyHub
 A platform where you can build your own surveys as well as browser other people's surveys.
 ## Get Started
-No fancy plugin or framwork is necassary.
+No fancy plugin or framework is necassary.
 Just setup an environment for PHP web development and deploy.
 ## How does it work?
 There are 5 pages:
 * Home